ampinsk/ampinsk.github.io/writing/reading-advice.md

 ---
-title: Amanda Pinsker | Designer
+title: Amanda Pinsker \| Writing \| The Center for Grown-Ups Who Don’t Read Good
-name: The Center for Grown-Ups Who Don’t Read Good
+description: A collection of advice I frequently give about reading
 layout: post
 ---